Updated: Changes to U.S. tax filings and retirement accounts

-- The IRS has announced that U.S. taxpayers can put off filing their federal income and gift tax returns and paying their federal income and gift tax bills for 2019 until July 15.
+- July 15 is the new deadline for U.S. taxpayers to file their 2019 federal income and gift tax returns and paying their federal income and gift tax bills.

 - IRA contributions for 2019 can also be made by July 15.